-However, any such alternative treatment center deemed to have cannabis licenses, directly or through a satellite dispensary, could not engage in any preparatory work to incorporate personal use cannabis items into its operations, and thus simultaneously function as personal use cannabis businesses, until it submitted written approval to the commission to operate as one or more classes of a cannabis business, received from the municipality in which the business is to be located, and the commission in turn issues an actual license or licenses.
+However, any such alternative treatment center deemed to have cannabis licenses, directly or through a satellite dispensary, could not engage in any preparatory work to incorporate personal use cannabis items into its operations, and thus simultaneously function as personal use cannabis businesses, until it submitted written approval to the commission to operate as one or more classes of a cannabis business, received from the municipality in which the business is to be located based on a determination that it's proposed operations comply with the municipality's restrictions on time, location, manner, and allowable number of cannabis businesses, as established in accordance with the bill and further discussed below.
+Additionally, the commission would only issue actual licenses of the appropriate class so that new personal use activities could begin following a review of the alternative treatment center's operations to confirm that the alternative treatment center has sufficient quantities of medical cannabis and, if applicable, medical cannabis products available to meet the reasonably anticipated need of registered qualifying patients.

-Notwithstanding the date determined by the commission to be the first date on which cannabis retailers issued licenses and conditional licenses begin retail sales of personal use cannabis items, discussed below, an alternate treatment center with a locally approved Class 5 Retailer license could begin to engage in the retail sale of cannabis items on any date after the date that the commission adopts its initial rules and regulations, and could be legally consumed by persons 21 years of age or older, so long as it has certified to the commission, and to the municipality in which it is located and intends to engage in retail sales, that it has sufficient quantities of medical cannabis and medical cannabis products available to meet the reasonably anticipated need of registered qualifying patients.
+Notwithstanding the date determined by the commission to be the first date on which cannabis retailers issued licenses and conditional licenses begin retail sales of personal use cannabis items, discussed below, an alternate treatment center with a locally approved Class 5 Retailer license that is determined by the commission to have sufficient quantities of medical cannabis products to meet patient needs could begin to engage in the retail sale of cannabis items on any date after the date that the commission adopts its initial rules and regulations, and these could be legally consumed by persons 21 years of age or older.